 - Enterprise Plus: Online check-in, priority line in some locations

 - Hertz Gold Plus Rewards: Skip line and car assigned on board (sometimes choose own car), earn rental rewards

-- National Emerald Club: Skip line and choose own car, earn rental rewards
+- National Emerald Club: Skip line and choose own car (Emerald Check Out), earn rental rewards

 - Thrifty BlueChip: Car assigned on board where available, priority line in some locations, earn rental rewards

 If your arrival airport doesn’t have skip the line services for the car rental company you are using, there are still sometimes a few other ways to dodge the worst.
 First, if you have travel flexibility, come in at non-peak times if you can.
 Saturday arrivals at popular beach airports in summer, for example, are the worst!
 At smaller airports where the car rental counter is at baggage claim, we sometimes send one adult “runner” ahead to beat the crowds deplaning our flight to the car rental lines.
 Sometimes if there is a long line for the car rental company you have booked no line for others nearby, ask the ones with no lines if they will match your rate and rent with them on the spot.

 Unique Rental Car Challenges in 2022 & Beyond

 The last couple of years have had some extra curveballs thrown in the rental car process.
 Due to financial struggles when nearly all travel ground to a halt in spring 2020, most rental car companies had to sell large portions of their fleet.

 In 2021 when travel demand returned, there was a massive shortage of rental cars all over the country as a result.
 There were horror stories of people only being charged $500 or $1000 a day for a compact car that used to rent for $20.
 And there were even more stories of people with car rental reservations who showed up at the airport only to find an empty lot and no car for their trip.